Rules of Play

 - Expertise match: Where possible, assign participants to industries aligned with their professional experience.

-- Workload balance: Each additional industry means an additional Decision Worksheet per round.
-Participants with 2+ industries should be comfortable with higher decision throughput.
+- Workload balance: Each additional industry = an additional Decision Worksheet per round.

 C. ROUND FLOW#